PhotonicsTUL/PLaSK/doc/geometry.rst

 For their attributes see section :ref:`sec-xpl-geometry-2d-objects` or :ref:`sec-xpl-geometry-3d-objects`.

 Each geometry object can have an optional name for further reference in computational script or further in geometry specification.
-Each geometry object can therefore be copied - see section :ref:`sec-xpl-geometry-copies`.
+Each geometry object can therefore be copied - see section :ref:`sec-xpl-Geometry-objects-copy-ref`.

 Specifying geometry in XPL file
 ===============================